apereo/cas/docs/cas-server-documentation/index.md

 # CAS Enterprise Single Sign-On

+Welcome to the home of the Apereo Central Authentication Service project, more commonly referred to as CAS.
+CAS is an enterprise multilingual single sign-on solution for the web and attempts to be a comprehensive platform for your authentication and authorization needs.

+CAS is an open and well-documented authentication protocol.
+The primary implementation of the protocol is an open-source Java server component by the same name hosted here, with support for a plethora of additional authentication protocols and features.

+The following items include a summary of features and technologies presented by the CAS project:

 * [Spring Webflow](webflow/Webflow-Customization.html)/Spring Boot [Java server component](planning/Architecture.html).
 * [Pluggable authentication support](installation/Configuring-Authentication-Components.html) ([LDAP](installation/LDAP-Authentication.html),
 [Database](installation/Database-Authentication.html), [X.509](installation/X509-Authentication.html), [SPNEGO](installation/SPNEGO-Authentication.html),